twbs/bootlint/README.md

 ## Release History
 See the [GitHub Releases page](https://github.com/twbs/bootlint/releases) for detailed changelogs.
+* 2014-??-?? - v0.8.0: When in a Node.js environment, report the locations of the HTML source code of problematic elements.
 * 2014-11-01 - v0.7.0: Tweaks lint message texts.
 Adds 1 new lint check.
 * 2014-10-31 - v0.6.0: Fixes crash bug.
 Adds some new lint checks.
 Adds HTTP API.
 * 2014-10-16 - v0.5.0: Add several new features.
 Add official bookmarklet.
 Disable auto-lint-on-load in browser.
 Tweak some checks. **Not backward compatible**